MoonshotLab/MissionControl/README.md

 The application must be run on the same network as all ChromeCasts.

+## The Receiver
+Even though the receiver uses multiple video players (and might support additional content types), it uses the YouTube event naming conventions.
+The receiver produces the foloowing events: `UNSTARTED, ENDED, PLAYING, PAUSED, BUFFERING, CUED`

 ## Environment Variables
 * `DB_CONNECT=mongodb://user:password@location:port/db_name` - A mongo database URL
 * `CRYPTO_KEY` - just some string or whatever you want